 Royal Navy Section

-Our Royal Navy Section is run by Lt Commander Mark Smith and supported by Lt Laurence Mason.
+Our Royal Navy Section is run by Lt Laurence Mason, assisted by Lt Maria Duckham.
 The training involves working on various seamanship and general military skills such as rope work, knowledge of the Royal Navy, leadership tasks, drill and water-based activities.
 Monday afternoons during the summer and autumn months are mostly spent sailing at Wimbleball Lake on Exmoor, only 45 minutes away from King's, a great facility to have so close to the school.
 The Fourth Form recruits start their year by having a taster of Naval life and visiting the Britannia Royal Naval College, Dartmouth.
 They follow the CCF RN Syllabus which is divided into three main parts:

 Part One The Individual (keeping of uniform, drill and leadership abilities)